 - a.
-During the MUSE installation, the GE engineer should have completed the following configuration items on the MUSE server: - Added a dummy VOL000 share to the MUSE server - Content removed: FOIA exemption b2/high 2 - Configured the MUSE API COM interface permissions on the MUSE server - Configured the report formatting for resting EKG, Holter, Stress and HiRes - 2.
+During the MUSE installation, the GE engineer should have completed the following configuration items on the MUSE server: - Added a dummy VOL000 share to the MUSE server

+- Configured the MUSE API COM interface permissions on the MUSE server - Configured the report formatting for resting EKG, Holter, Stress and HiRes - 2.
 On each Imaging workstation that will be displaying EKGs, use the MAGSYS tool to set MUSE Enabled=TRUE in the Workstation Settings section of the MAG308.INI file (for more information, see section 2.5.7 Edit the Imaging Workstation Configuration File with the MAGSYS Tool).